cvg/crocodl-benchmark/README.md

 ./run_scripts/docker_run_benchmarking.sh > location.txt 2>&1
 ```

 if you wish to run in Docker container.
 Here you should only set **CAPTURE_DIR** and **location** variables to fit your folder of choice and location you want to run.
 You might also alter the map or query device you wish to benchmark.
 You can remove printing out to a .txt file, however, output might get too long to read in the CLI.
-Also, if you print output to a file you could use our convenience script to get the confusion matrices afterwards.
+Also, if you print output to a file you could use our convenience script to get the confusion matrices afterwards, or skip this step altogether.
 This you can do as follows (alter the file path inside the script):

 ```
 ./run_scripts/read_benchmarking_results.sh